How to Do Hand Grip Exercises to Lower Blood Pressure

 - do a session like this 3 or 4 days a week.

 Some research suggests alternating hands for each cycle is best.
-This is also what the Zona Plus manufacturer recommends.
 This would mean 2 cycles per hand in total.
 (In other words, grip for 2 minutes with your right hand, rest, grip for 2 minutes with your left hand, rest, repeat).

 Remember to maintain a constant grip strength during the squeezing period.
 It’s easy to start squeezing harder without realizing or for your grip to soften a bit over time, so try to keep an eye on this.